rubygems/rubygems.github.io/_posts/2012-11-05-the-rubygems-hackfest-at-rubyconf.md

-I'm still in the process of working through the open pull requests and issues which need further commenting, but I wanted to provide some of the highlights, and welcome some of the soon-to-be new Rubygems.org committers.
+I'm still in the process of working through the open pull requests and issues which need further commenting, but I wanted to provide some of the highlights, and welcome some of the soon-to-be Rubygems.org committers.

 Please let me know if I missed you, or something you worked on in the list.
 It was amazing to see developers of all kinds, from companies such